lspencer3/people_directory/README.md

 1. View People
 	Shows names, email address, and titles of people from salesloft api
 2. View Letter Count
-	this button will show the frequency of letters in the email addresses of ever person returned
+	this button will show a table with the frequency of letters in the email addresses of every person returned
 3. Find Possible Duplicate (WIP)
 	Shows table with possible duplicate entries